perrin-isir/xomx-tutorials/README.md

 *Goal of the tutorial:* try to predict the tissue type based on HLA-presented peptides that have been found in it.

 ### To run tutorials as python scripts instead of notebooks:
-You can run the `convert_notebooks_to_scripts.sh` shell script.
+You can run locally the `convert_notebooks_to_scripts.sh` shell script.
 It will convert the tutorials to python scripts and put them in the `tuto_scripts` folder:
 ```
 bash convert_notebooks_to_scripts.sh
 cd tuto_scripts